 Lately I have been reflecting over the past several years, thinking about the journey I have been on with God.
 I gave my life to Him in the year 2000, but it has just been in the last several years that a lot of healing (spiritual, physical and emotional) has taken place in my life.
 Looking back, I can see some obvious things I would do differently concerning how I went about seeking healing and restoration.
 There are also many things I learned along the way so far that have helped me so much.
 Either way you look at it, I am grateful for it all.

-1) No matter what you’re trying to do (overcome worry, lose weight, battle temptation, overcome depression/anxiety, stop looking at porn, control anger, become a better parent, etc.) put your focus on God.
+1) No matter what you’re trying to do (overcome worry, lose weight, battle temptation, overcome depression/anxiety, stop looking at porn, overcome an addiction, control anger, become a better parent, etc.) put your focus on God.

 Focus on God, not what you are trying to overcome.